Woman with seven sons

-The woman with seven sons was a Jewish martyr described in 2 Maccabees 7 and other sources, who had seven sons that were arrested (along with her) by Antiochus IV Epiphanes, who forced them to prove their respect to him by consuming pig meat.
-When they refused, he tortured and killed the sons one by one in front of the unflinching and stout-hearted mother.
+The woman with seven sons was a Jewish martyr described in the deuterocanonical 2 Maccabees 7.
+She and her seven sons were arrested during the persecution of Judaism initiated by King Antiochus IV Epiphanes.
+They were ordered to consume pork and thus violate Jewish law as part of the campaign.
+They repeatedly refused, and Antiochus tortured and killed the sons one by one in front of the unflinching and stout-hearted mother before eventually killing her as well.

-The story likely occurred around the beginning of the religious persecutions in 167-166 BCE.
+The historical setting of the story is around the beginning of the persecution of Jews by Antiochus IV (c.
+167/166 BCE) that led to the Maccabean Revolt.
 Although unnamed in 2 Maccabees, the mother is known variously as Hannah, Miriam, Solomonia, and Shmouni.

+Other versions of the story appear in Jewish sources such as the Talmud and Josippon.

 Narrative

 2 Maccabees

-Shortly before the revolt of Judas Maccabeus (2 Maccabees 8), Antiochus IV Epiphanes arrested a mother and her seven sons, and tried to force them to eat pork.
-One of the brothers said, on behalf of everyone, that even if they were all to die, they would not break the law.
-The angry king ordered to heat up the pans and cauldrons, and he ordered the first brother to have his tongue cut off, the skin to be removed from the head and the ends of the limbs cut off – All this was happening in front of the rest of the brothers and mother, who, in the meantime, encouraged each other to passively resist the tormentors' demands.
-When the first martyr was inert and still breathing, Epiphanes ordered him to be thrown into a hot frying pan.
-When he died, the next one was brought in and the skin was stripped from his head along with his hair.
-Each of the seven brothers endured the same torture.
-The torment of the sons was watched by their tenacious and rather stoic mother, who had lost all her sons.
+The book 2 Maccabees depicts events during the turbulent period of the 170s and 160s BCE.
+King Antiochus IV Epiphanes of the Seleucid Empire which then ruled Judea departs on a campaign in the Sixth Syrian War, but becomes enraged after what he interprets as a Jewish revolt.
+He issues decrees forbidding various traditional Jewish practices, such as keeping kosher and circumcision of sons.
+The mother and seven sons are swept up in this persecution and are arrested.
+They are brought directly before Antiochus, tortured, and ordered to eat pork or die.
+One of the brothers says that even if they were all to die, they would not break the law.
+The angry king orders the pans and cauldrons heated, and orders that the first brother's tongue be cut off, that the skin be removed from his head, and that the ends of his limbs be cut off.
+These orders are carried out in the presence of the other six brothers and the mother, who, in the meantime, encourage each other to resist the tormentors' demands.
+While the first brother is inert and still breathing, Epiphanes orders him thrown into the hot pan.
+After the first brother dies, the skin is stripped from the next brother's head.
+Each brother is killed in the same way, all in view of their tenacious and rather stoic mother, who thus loses all her sons.

 The narrator mentions that the mother "was the most remarkable of all, and deserves to be remembered with special honour.
 She watched her seven sons die in the space of a single day, yet she bore it bravely because she put her trust in the Lord."
 Each of the sons makes a speech as he dies, and the last one says that his brothers are "dead under God's covenant of everlasting life".
 The narrator ends by saying that the mother died, without saying whether she was executed, or died in some other way.